 2. Start by defining your project objectives

 Make a checklist of the objectives of the project you are working on.
-Be sure to include the target audience, the project scope and how you will communicate with your team.
+Be sure to include the target audience, the project scope, and how you will communicate with your project team and key stakeholders.
 While these are just a few examples, they could help to get you started and at least give you an idea of what objectives to consider.

 3. Outline any relevant data points